autowarefoundation/autoware-documentation/docs/installation/autoware/source-installation.md

 !!!warning

     Be very careful with this method.
-Make sure you read and confirmed all the steps in the ansible configuration before using it.
+Make sure you read and confirmed all the steps in the Ansible configuration before using it.

+If you want to manually install the dependencies:

+- See the roles in [universe.yaml](https://github.com/autowarefoundation/autoware/blob/main/ansible/playbooks/universe.yaml).
+- Read the READMEs of each role under the [ansible/roles](https://github.com/autowarefoundation/autoware/tree/main/ansible/roles) directory.
+- Install the listed dependencies following the linked resources.

 ## How to set up a workspace